 Opens: Daily

-Where to Eat: Bring a picnic or eat at the cafe.
+Where to Eat: Bring a picnic or try the West Beach Cafe.

-Facilities: Picnic area, cafe, snacks, barbecues, toilets and accessible toilets.
+Facilities: Ice creams, snacks, toilets and accessible toilets.

 Visitor Information